 vitrivr is an open-source research system.
 This guide is intended to help you fully set up vitrivr and its components and show you how to search an example collection provided by us.
-If you plan to use vitrivr in your research, contact us.
+If you plan to use vitrivr in your research, please contact us.

 The vitrivr stack does not require any special hardware and can be deployed on any reasonably modern machine (or on multiple machines for a distributed deployment).
-Since both Cottontail and Cineast are capable of operating on multiple CPU cores in parallel, it is recommended to use a multi-core machine.
-The memory consumption of Cottontail and Cineast (during extraction) can also be substantial.
-While Cineast has an integrated swapping mechanism, it is highly recommended to run the vitrivr stack in an environment with 8 GB of main memory or more.
+Since both Cottontail DB and Cineast are capable of operating on multiple CPU cores in parallel, it is recommended to use a multi-core machine.
+The memory consumption of Cottontail DB and Cineast (during extraction) can also be substantial.
+While Cineast has an integrated swapping mechanism, it is highly recommended to run the vitrivr stack in an environment with 8+ GB of main memory.

 The requirements in terms of software are dependent on the flavor of the deployment.
 The following list provides an overview of the required software packages: